A Covenant is a man-God Contract

 A “contract” is an agreement between two parties which obliges each party to do or not to do a certain thing.
 It is an agreement with promises of delivery, but also with stipulations and penalty clauses.
-In the time of Moses God made a contract (the Bible calls it a “covenant”) with the people or nation of Israel, and (initially) they agreed to abide by it.
+In the time of Moses God made a contract (the Bible calls it a “covenant”) with the people or nation of Israel, and initially they agreed to abide by it.
 But over hundreds of years Israel repeatedly broke the covenant and the penalties eventually kicked-in.
 This led to much suffering, as in the holocaust.
 That said, God has not given up on Israel.

 Now if you obey Me fully and keep My covenant, then out of all nations you will be My treasured possession.
 Although the whole earth is Mine, you will be for Me a kingdom of priests and a holy nation.
 So Moses went back and summoned the elders of the people and set before them all the words the Lord had commanded him to speak.
 The people all responded together, “We will do everything the Lord has said.”
 So Moses brought their answer back to the Lord.

 If you listen to these commands and obey them faithfully, then the Lord your God will continue to keep his covenant with you and will show you his constant love, as he promised your ancestors.

 The key point: The “if-then” statement in these verses reveals that the contract was conditional.
 Israel had to be obedient to God’s requirements in order to receive His blessings.